neurobagel/documentation/docs/contributing/pull_requests.md

 - `[ENH]`: Updating or adding new documentation
 - `[REF]`: Simplifying or restructuring documentation (i.e., pages, sections, paragraphs)
 - `[FIX]`: Fixing errors in the documentation

+## Pull request reviews
+A developer will review each PR and may provide comments or suggestions for the PR author to address.

+Neurobagel PR reviews may use the following emoji signifiers:

+:cook:: Ready to merge or approved without suggestions

+:cherries:: Some optional/suggested changes that could be nice to have but are not required to merge

+If (required) changes are requested, the PR author should re-request a review from the reviewer once the comments have been addressed.